Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-You should get a JSON response with the model’s reply.
-If not, run ollama serve in a terminal first.
+If you get JSON back, you’re good.
+If not, run ollama serve first.

 Step 2: Start Bifrost